State Heroes

 Branch of Service: Army

-Company / Ship / Flight or equivalent: Company D, 351st Infantry
+Company / Ship / Flight or equivalent: Machine Gun Company, 351st Infantry

 Name included on the All Veterans Memorial at State Capitol in Bismarck ND.